Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-The approximation errors achieved with the convergent methods (\textsc{ap-svd}, \textsc{ap-rsvd} and $\textsc{ap-pvol}_c$) are only about $20\%$ larger than the error of the initial (best) approximation.
+The approximation errors achieved by the convergent methods (\textsc{ap-svd}, \textsc{ap-rsvd}, and $\textsc{ap-pvol}_c$) are only $20\%$ larger than the initial, smallest error.
 Another observation from Tab.~\ref{tab:smolukh_ap} is that most of the growth happens during the first 10 iterations.

-\paragraph{Accelerated alternating projections.} Thousand iterations were not enough for \textsc{ap-svd} and \textsc{ap-rsvd} to produce a nonnegative low-rank matrix.
-We can try to improve their convergence rates by modifying the \textit{alternating-projection framework itself}.
-Since the nonnegative orthant $\Real_{+}^{m \times n}$ is an obtuse convex cone, we can use the \textit{reflection-projection} method \cite{bauschke2004reflection}:
+\paragraph{Accelerated alternating projections} Thousand iterations were not enough for \textsc{ap-svd} and \textsc{ap-rsvd} to produce a nonnegative low-rank matrix.
+We can try to improve their convergence rates by modifying the AP framework itself.
+Since the nonnegative orthant $\Real_{+}^{m \times n}$ is an obtuse convex cone, we can use the \textit{reflection-projection} method \cite{bauschke2004reflection},

-Given that the nonnegative projection can be written entrywise as $\max(0, Y_k)$, the reflection is nothing but the entrywise absolute value $|Y_k|$.
-The motivation behind this change is that the reflection pushes the current iterate towards the interior of $\Real_{+}^{m \times n}$.
+where the reflection is nothing but the entrywise absolute value $|\Matrix{Y}_k|$.
+The main idea here is that the reflection pushes the current iterate towards the interior of $\Real_{+}^{m \times n}$.

-Another possibility is to replace the nonnegative projection with a scalar shift, which can be chosen based on how far $Y_k$ is from being nonnegative.
-We propose the \textit{shift-projection} method with a parameter $\beta \geq 0$:
+Another possibility is to replace the nonnegative projection with a scalar shift, which can be chosen based on how far $\Matrix{Y}_k$ is from being nonnegative.
+We propose the \textit{shift-projection} method with a parameter $\beta > 0$:

 The additive shift is similar to the projection when it acts on the smallest negative entry and is similar to the reflection when it acts on the negative entries that are of the same order as the smallest one.
 However, unlike what happens with the projection and reflection, the positive entries change as well.
+In addition, the scalar shift increases the rank of $\Matrix{Y}_k$ at most by one, so the SVD of $\Matrix{Z}_{k+1}$ can be computed efficiently.

-Computing $\alpha_k$ is easy when we allow ourselves to explicitly form $Y_k$ by multiplying the low-rank factors---this is exactly what we try to avoid with \textsc{vol} and \textsc{pvol}, though.
-We can come up with a surrogate for $\Norm{\min(0, Y_k)}{max}$ by applying rank-$1$ \textsc{vol} to $\mathrm{arccot}(Y_k)$: the entry of largest absolute value in the transformed matrix corresponds to the smallest negative entry of the original matrix.
+Computing $\alpha_k$ is easy when we allow ourselves to explicitly form $\Matrix{Y}_k$ by multiplying the low-rank factors --- this is exactly what we try to avoid with \textsc{vol} and \textsc{pvol}, though.
+We can come up with a surrogate for $\Norm{\min(0, \Matrix{Y}_k)}{max}$ by applying rank-one \textsc{vol} to the entrywise $\mathrm{arccot}(\Matrix{Y}_k)$: the entry of largest absolute value in the transformed matrix corresponds to the smallest negative entry of the original matrix.
 To achieve better coverage, we start with a random initial position each time we calculate $\alpha_k$.